The ex-George Brough SS100 makes auction record, leading a string of fantastic prices realised

 The annual Bonhams Stafford Sale of Pioneer, Vintage, and Collectors' Motorcycles & Memorabilia yesterday achieved a total of £2,034,250.

-The star lot of the sale, the ex-George Brough, Brough Superior SS100, made a fantastic result, realizing £253,500 on an estimate of £140,000-180,000.
+The star lot of the sale, the ex-George Brough, Brough Superior SS100, made a fantastic result, realising £253,500 on an estimate of £140,000-180,000.
 Registered in 1939, the motorcycle was campaigned by George Brough himself in the London-Edinburgh Trial that same year.

 The ex-Phil Vare 1929 Scott racing motorcycle, raced by Vare at the Isle of Man TT, sold for £31,050.